 2. Attend pre-proposal meetings

-What if you’ve used your RFP monitoring activities to identify a new opportunity, but none of your regular contacts has indicated any interest in putting together a team to respond?
+What if you’ve used your RFP monitoring activities to identify a new opportunity, but none of your regular contacts have indicated any interest in putting together a team to respond?
 If the RFP includes a pre-proposal meeting, that presents a great opportunity to see who is considering a response, and even meet them in person.

 Depending on the specifics of the meeting, there may be a variety of ways to find out who is there, and also make your own presence known to potential team members.